Pictured above: From left to right, Sen. Lisa Wellman (D-41st), Rep. Gael Tarleton (D-36th), Sen. Ann Rivers (R-18th), Rep. Gina Mosbrucker (R-14th)

 CSI helped lead (organized by i-SUSTAIN and funded by the Scan Design Foundation) a bipartisan group of Washington legislators (6 Rs and 6 Ds) to Scandinavia in September 2017, which included an inspiring visit to Kalundborg.
 The goal was to create common ground and spark excitement around the concept of industrial symbiosis, and to create a platform for bipartisan collaboration for smart, sustainable infrastructure policies.

-Inspired by their trip together to Scandinavia, key Washington legislators have coalesced around a shared sustainable infrastructure agenda.
+Inspired by their trip together to Scandinavia, key Washington legislators this year, they have coalesced around a shared sustainable infrastructure agenda.
 They want to enable and demonstrate the value of the circular economy across our state --- by growing jobs and industry, reducing waste and pollution, extracting maximum value and supporting clean production.